mhBrice/thesis/article1/article1.md

 ## Temporal $\beta$ diversity

-The mean temporal $\beta$ diversity was 0.56 over all sites in the study area (*n* = 6281), and these temporal changes in composition were attributable to slightly more gains in abundances (52.5%) than losses (47.5%; Fig. \ref{fig1.2}a).
-Temporal $\beta$ diversity varied along a latitudinal gradient; it tended to decrease northward, reaching its maximum at 48$^\circ$N of latitude, which corresponds to the northern limit of the balsam fir-yellow birch domain, the ecotone between boreal and deciduous forests.
+The mean temporal $\beta$ diversity was 0.56 over all sites in the study area (*n* = 6281), and these temporal changes in composition were attributable to slightly more gains in abundances (52.5%) than losses (47.5%; Fig.
+\ref{fig1.2}a).
+Temporal $\beta$ diversity varied along a latitudinal gradient;
+it tended to decrease northward, reaching its maximum at 48$^\circ$N of latitude, which corresponds to the northern limit of the balsam fir-yellow birch domain, the ecotone between boreal and deciduous forests.
 North of the 49$^\circ$N of latitude, in the spruce-moss domain, temporal $\beta$ changes were dominated by losses whereas, south of this limit, gains prevailed.
 Latitudinal patterns were also visible in the contributions of the three species groups to temporal $\beta$ (Fig. \ref{fig1.2}b).
 At minor disturbance level, community changes were mainly determined by gains in temperate species south of 47$^\circ$N and by gains in boreal species north of 47$^\circ$N (where boreal species are the most abundant species group).

+The magnitude of compositional changes in forests was highly influenced by disturbances (Figs \ref{fig1.2}b-d, \ref{fig1.3}, \ref{figA1.4}).
+In each domain, the $\beta$ diversity values of highly disturbed forests are strongly skewed (Fig. \ref{fig1.3}).
+The mean temporal $\beta$ was 0.43 at minor disturbance level, whereas it was 0.53 at moderate disturbance level and reached 0.74 at major disturbance level (all domains combined).
+Moreover, the fraction of changes attributed to losses was generally lower at minor, than at moderate and major disturbance levels (minor: 41%; moderate: 48%; major: 50%, all domains combined), especially for the spruce-moss domain (minor: 40%; moderate: 73%;
+major: 64%; Fig. \ref{fig1.3}).
+At minor disturbance level, both boreal and temperate species groups experienced more gains than losses (Fig.
+\ref{fig1.2}b), while at major disturbance level, we observed a strong surge in losses of boreal tree species along with larger gains of pioneer species (Fig.
+\ref{fig1.2}d).
+In contrast, gains in temperate species were higher at moderate disturbance level (Fig. \ref{fig1.2}c).
+Some species have experienced great changes in abundance and occurrence throughout these domains, namely *Picea mariana*, *Acer rubrum*, *Betula alleghaniensis*, *Fagus grandifolia* and *Populus tremuloides*, and likely contributed largely to the pattern of temporal
+$\beta$ diversity (Fig. \ref{figA1.5}).

 \begin{figure}
 \centering